Jac0310/Travelling-Salesman/README.md

 # Traveling Salesman

-This coursework considers a simplified version of the travelling salesman problem.
+This project considers the travelling salesman problem.

 ## Purposes of this assignment